 Whenever we think of having surgery there are several things that spring to mind.
 All the prep-work such as blood work and preliminary scans, paperwork, and physicals to assess your health going into the procedure are just some of those.
 But one thing that doesn’t seem to jump to mind nearly as often as it should is something else altogether: prehab.

 We all either know what rehab or rehabilitation therapy is, or have at least heard the term used before.
 Rehab consists of treatments designed to facilitate recovery from severe injuries, illnesses or diseases, or surgery.
 It all happens after the fact.
-This can range from mobility exercises, strength training, or working on flexibility to massage therapy.
+This can range from mobility exercises to strength training to flexibility and soft tissue mobility.

 Prehab, on the other hand, is exactly what it sounds like: therapy that takes place prior to surgery as a means of preparing the body for the strain of recovery.
 Typically prehab is also used in sports medicine as a means to help athletes prevent injury.
 As a practice, you perform certain strength-training exercises and undergo massage therapy with a physical therapist to help strengthen muscles and improve mobility.
 This is commonly done before orthopedic surgeries as a means of strengthening the muscles surrounding the joints about to be operated on so the recovery process is easier and faster.